Home Articles FAQ Site Map

 Judgment Settling Tips

 It takes two to tango.
 For judgment creditors, what is required is a realization that judgments are not cash and that (e.g.) half of something is better than all of nothing.
 In judgment recovery, everything depends on the judgment debtor.
-In certain situations, with poor debtors for example, when one compares settling for a small fraction of what is owed; with the judgment debtor filing for bankruptcy, the small fraction settlement is a big win.
+In certain situations, with poor debtors for example, when one compares settling for a small fraction of what is owed; with the judgment debtor filing for bankruptcy, a small fraction settlement is a big win.

 For judgment debtors, what is required is an understanding that if they have available assets, including any personal assets with value; they are far better off by settling.
 If they do not settle, they may be exposed to potential legal actions to recover the judgment against them, over the long term.
-Some enforcers have levied the family pet!
+Some judgment enforcers have levied the debtor's family pet!
 Settling avoids a lot of stress and avoids extra costs; for example the accruing interest owed, expenses the creditor incurred at the court, the Sheriff, and possibly process servers.

 If either the judgment creditor or the judgment debtor is not realistic and flexible enough, settlement efforts will not succeed.
 The judgment debtor requires more than a desire to settle, they also need the money to settle with.
 When judgment settlement works, the judgment creditor gets paid; and the judgment debtor gets their judgment satisfied, so nobody can ever legally bother them about that judgment anymore.

 The number one thing that goes wrong in settlement agreements is when the judgment debtor fails to pay the judgment creditor.
-The creditor must take care to put in writing, that should the judgment debtor fail to pay the agreed amount on time; the settlement agreement is void, and the full amount is now due, and judgment enforcement actions will be attempted and repeated until the judgment is paid.
+The creditor must take care to put in writing, that should the judgment debtor fail to pay the agreed amount on time; the settlement agreement is void, and the full amount is now due, and judgment enforcement actions will be attempted and repeated until the judgment is repaid.

 Without threatening the judgment debtor in any way, politely remind them of the probable expenses, hassles, and time duration for regular judgment enforcement procedures.
 Without making any kind of threat, impress on them that you are serious in settling or recovering your judgment, and all of the legal options available to you, without threatening or implying that you plan to use any particular action or procedure.